 - Monitor the progress of the package deployment.

 For more information about how to apply a deployable package, see Create deployable packages of models.
 For more information about how to manually apply a deployable package, see Install deployable packages from the command line.

-Refresh is denied for environments running Platform update 11 or earlier
+Refresh is denied for environments that run Platform update 20 or earlier

-The database refresh process can't currently be completed if the environment is running Platform update 11 or earlier.
-Starting in December 2019, the process won't be able to be completed for Platform update 20 or earlier.
+The database refresh process can't currently be completed if the environment is running Platform update 20 or earlier.
 For more information, see the list of currently supported platform updates.